 It raises some interesting questions.
 The first deals with punishment of criminals as a form of retribution rather to protect the public or to serve as a warning to others.
 The desire for retribution is a human emotion but it is moral injustice to hold people responsible for actions that are beyond their control.
 In human experience moral rules and punishment do matter, just like free will, and people do experience choice otherwise there is no point in punishing criminals to deter others.
 It may in many cases be better for society to address social problems and to try stop crime happening in the first place, but not addressing feelings of justice and the desire for retribution might undermine the fabric of society.

-Only, you don’t know that date.
-So if you go to the doctor and he or she cures you from an illness that would otherwise have been fatal, that could be predetermined, but if you choose not to go to the doctor and subsequently die, that would also be predetermined.
-The same can be said about getting killed while climbing the Mount Everest.
+The second question deals with fate.
+If you will die on a certain day then what’s the point in going to see a doctor.
+Alternatively, you could opt for a hobby like mountaineering because the date you will meet the Grim Reaper is already set.
+Only, you don’t know the date.
+If you go to the doctor and he cures you from an illness that would otherwise have been fatal that would be predetermined, but if you choose not to go and die, that would be predetermined too.
+The same can be said about a fatal accident on the Mount Everest.

-If someone knows the future, and everything is predetermined, this person can’t inform us in detail about the future.
-Exact predictions can influence the future in such a way that something else will happen.
-For example, if I know I am going to have a car accident tomorrow I will remain at home tomorrow and the accident wouldn’t happen.
-But such a person might leave signs like the license plate on Franz Ferdinand’s death car.
+The third deals with premonition.
+If someone knows the future, this person can’t inform us in detail about it.
+Predictions that are too exact can influence the future in such a way that something else will happen, unless they remain hidden like the licence plate on Franz Ferdinand’s car.
+If I were to know that I am going to have a car accident tomorrow then I will remain at home tomorrow so that the accident won’t happen.

 Featured image: Aruba sunset.
 English Wikipedia.